Emrys-Merlin/no_instrument_characterisation/README.md

   German federal environment agency.

 ## Other stuff
-This repository exists mainly to for backup and sorting purposes.
+This repository exists mainly for backup and sorting purposes.
 There is no warranty, that any of it actualy works or is not harmful.
 If you want to use any of it, I would very much like to hear about it.
 Thank you in advance.